Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

         sudo apt-get update
         sudo apt-get install rubygems

 This PPA is maintained by an Ubuntu Developer.

-For Ubuntu 10.10, this version of rubygems is in the repositories.
+On **Ubuntu 10.10** and **Debian 6.0**, run the following:

+        sudo apt-get install rubygems

 You may need to install libxsl first: http://nokogiri.org/tutorials/installing_nokogiri.html